erudit/erudit-ps-documentation/docs/source/index.rst

  `Packtools <https://github.com/scieloorg/packtools/>`_:
-     A :term:`Python` Library with tools to evaluate documents in XMLs format against rules specified by a Packtooks Catalog Plugin.
+     A :term:`Python` Library with tools to evaluate documents in XMLs format against validations specified by a Packtooks Catalog Plugin.

  `Érudit Packtools Catalog <https://gitlab.erudit.org/erudit/production/erudit-ps-packtools-plugin>`_:
      A :term:`Packtools Catalog Plugin` developed to address the Érudit requirements in the validation of :term:'XML' documents.
-This plugin implements the rules specified by the :term:`Érudit PS`.
+This plugin implements the validations specified by the :term:`Érudit PS`.

 General Info
 ------------